Tonight's ghost tours are filling up. Limited spots available — check availability now →

 What Sherman Was Actually Doing in Georgia

-Sherman’s March to the Sea — from Atlanta to Savannah, completed in December 1864 — was deliberate economic and psychological warfare.
-The goal was not primarily to kill Confederate soldiers but to destroy the Confederacy’s capacity and will to continue fighting by demonstrating that the Union army could move freely through Confederate territory and destroy its infrastructure.
-Atlanta was burned.
-Columbia, South Carolina, was burned under disputed circumstances.
-Savannah was not burned.
-Understanding why requires understanding what Savannah represented strategically at that moment.
+Sherman’s March to the Sea ran from Atlanta to Savannah.
+It completed in December 1864.
+The campaign was deliberate economic and psychological warfare.
+The goal was not primarily to kill Confederate soldiers.
+Instead, Sherman aimed to destroy the Confederacy’s will to fight.
+He demonstrated that the Union army could move freely through Confederate territory and systematically wreck its infrastructure.

 Why Savannah Was Different

-Sherman had military and political reasons to accept a peaceful transfer.
+Sherman had clear military and political reasons to accept a peaceful transfer.
 Savannah was a functioning port city with infrastructure the Union could immediately use.
-Burning it would have been militarily counterproductive.
+Burning it would have been counterproductive.
 More importantly, accepting the graceful surrender of an intact city sent a political message: compliance was rewarded.
-The decision preserved Savannah’s architecture not out of aesthetic appreciation but out of strategic calculation.
-Sherman was not a sentimentalist about Southern architecture.

 What the Christmas Telegram Actually Says